makototakahara/makototakahara.github.io/_posts/2024-01-08-at-the-top-of-my-bucket-list.md

 ![Guaranteed Rate Field](/images/IMG_8688.jpeg)
 *Guaranteed Rate Field, May 2022*

 Yep you guessed it, Guaranteed Rate Field, home of the Chicago White Sox.
-My plan was to watch the Angels-White Sox series, catch a game at Wrigley Field upon the conclusion of the Angels-White Sox series, then follow the Angels to Boston for a few games at Fenway Park.
+My plan was to watch the Angels-White Sox series, catch a game at Wrigley Field for the Crosstown Classic, then follow the Angels to Boston for a few games at Fenway Park.
+These trips require meticulous planning, especially if there are specific teams or games you want to catch - the point being, Fenway and Wrigley would have to wait just a tad bit longer.

+My time in the South Side of Chicago was defined by its welcoming people.

 ## Leg 3: Seattle